grinnell-cs/csc151-images/_labs/racket-intro-mathlan.md

 If you successfully completed [the MathLAN laboratory](../labs/mathlan.html), you should have an icon for DrRacket at the bottom of your screen.
 Click on that icon to start DrRacket.

 DrRacket comes with a comprehensive standard *library* of functions that we will use throughout the course.
-However, we have created additional functionality for you to support your exploration into the Digital Humanities in Racket in the form of the `csc151` package.
+However, we have created additional functionality for you to support your exploration of Racket in the form of the `csc151` package.
 To install this package in your `DrRacket` installation:

 * Go to `File` → `Package Manager...` in the menu.
 * Enter the following URL into the "Package Source" textbox: <https://github.com/grinnell-cs/csc151.git#main>